9. Issuance of AQF certification documentation

 - have received all AQF certification documentation relating to the training and assessment.

-- A registered training organisation must ensure the organisation does not allow individuals to commence training and assessment in a training product that has expired, been removed or deleted from the National Register.
+- A WA registered provider must ensure the provider does not allow individuals to commence training and assessment in a training product that has expired, been removed or deleted from the National Register.

 Related Standards